-In this post about Chase Ultimate Rewards transfer partners, let’s stick with the first step.
+In this post about Chase Ultimate Rewards transfer partners, let’s stick with the first step and build from there.

-For my visual learners, here’s an infographic to explain how it works.
+For visual learners, here’s an infographic to explain how it works.

 To where do my Chase Ultimate Rewards transfer?

-There are 13 airline and hotel Ultimate Rewards partners in total.
+In total, there are 14 airline and hotel Ultimate Rewards partners.
 They are as follows.

 Chase Ultimate Rewards Airline Partners